SonnyMonroe/ethEmulator/README.md

 ## Motivation For Eth.id Retro Game Emulator

-The Eth.id Retro Games Emulator project was born out of a desire to create something unique and innovative that could be integrated into the eth.id platform.
+The Eth.id Retro Emulator project was born out of a desire to create something unique and innovative that could be integrated into the eth.id platform.
 As a fan of retro gaming, the idea of being able to play classic games directly from my eth.id profile was very appealing.
 I was also excited by the possibilities that using iFrames could bring to the project, as it allowed for seamless integration of different web technologies.

 My goal for this project was to create a fun and engaging experience for eth.id users while also showcasing the potential of iFrames and how they can be used to enhance the functionality of web applications.
 By providing a simple and easy-to-use retro games emulator, I hope to inspire others to think outside the box and explore all of the different things that can be done with iFrames on their Eth.id Profiles.